jlab001/pxt-mp3/README.md

 # MP3
-Package for Catalex Serial MP3 module developed by Jack Ho (howljack@gmail.com)
+Package for Catalex Serial MP3 module developed by Jack Ho (howljack@gmail.com) and Kitty Ip

 ## Basic usage
 Use the block to play a mp3 file in the folder 01/ in the microSD card.